rursache/Hackintosh-13900k-Z690-AORUS-ELITE-AX-DDR5-AMD-6900XT/README.md

 - Resizable Bar Support (enable Above 4G Decoding in BIOS)
 - Update to newer macOS builds over time

+> [!NOTE]
-* To get WiFi working, you need to either follow this guide or use my EFI without modifications
+> To get WiFi working, you need to either follow [this guide](https://github.com/billabongbruno/macOS-Sonoma-Broadcom-Wifi) or use my EFI without modifications

 ## What doesn't work
 - Automatic macOS updates